Super-RPG-Retro/Super-RPG-Retro/project-programming.md

 A good practice to increase the performance of your code:

-var Peter:int = 0
+var Peter := 0

-notice the int instead of...
+notice the variable is inferred.
+Do not use...

-var Peter = 0
+var Peter :int = 0

+You might notice that large arrays will take 2 time longer to process in godot 4.2 dev 1 when using a data type.

 All dungeons are procedurally generated.
 However, levels will have the same layout if their room size and room number amount match.
+This could be an added feature for game settings.

 you can do...